 Anthony is able to accept instructions to advise or to represent clients without the need for a solicitor.
 This usually means that there is a saving of time and money for the client.
-It can also help to hear how the case may appear in court.
+It can also help you as a client to hear from the person who may present the case how it may appear in court.

-Whilst Anthony is trained so that he may accept instructions on a direct access basis, he is not qualified to act as a litigator or “to conduct litigation”.
+Whilst Anthony is trained so that he may accept instructions on a public access basis, he is not qualified to act as a litigator or “to conduct litigation”.
 This means that:

 - the client will fulfil the administrative roles which the solicitor would previously have done

 - whilst Anthony may prepare the text for documents such as letters, witness statements and applications to the court, such documents are sent by the client

 Anthony usually charges according to his level of experience, the complexity of the case and the length of time involved in dealing with it.